Forex trading wisdom (For South African Traders)

 See what others are doing

 This is a broader topic and one that can be misleading to most traders.
-At times, most traders, especially beginner forex traders, are positioned on one side of the market, as evident by data released by different brokers and you will see the market going the opposite way.
+At times, most traders, especially beginner forex traders, are positioned on one side of the market, as evident by data released by different forex brokers and you will see the market going the opposite way.

 For a while, this continues, and these traders are likely sitting on heavy losses.
 Suddenly, you see the market reversing and you assume they are making money.
 This is a possible scenario and it’s also common to see traders on the wrong side of the market.